 Attention deficit hyperactivity disorder (ADHD), while not strictly a learning disability, fundamentally disrupts learning.
 ADHD suffers often have problems sitting still, staying focused, following instructions, staying organized, and completing homework.
 Neurofeedback training and sleep hygiene have, in evidence based studies, proved to have long term benefits in the treatment of symptoms of ADHD.

 Difficulty mastering certain academic skills can stem from pervasive developmental disorders such as autism and Asperger’s syndrome.
 Children with autism spectrum disorders may have trouble communicating, reading body language, learning basic skills, making friends, and making eye contact.
 Each child is unique and as such the treatment will depend of the assessment of speech and language, cognitive and sensory motor skills.

 Stroke / Neurological Conditions

-During a stroke blood supply to part of the brain is interupted or reduced, resulting in the death of brain cells due to lack of oxygen.
-An extremity rehabiltation program can promote and maximise recovery by exploiting the brains natural neuroplascity (establishing new neural connections).
+During a stroke blood supply to part of the brain is interrupted or reduced, resulting in the death of brain cells due to lack of oxygen.
+An extremity rehabilitation program can promote and maximize recovery by exploiting the brains natural neuroplasticity (establishing new neural connections).